 The alt attribute gives an image a text alternative for screen readers, fallback rendering, and search understanding.
-The common mistake is writing alt text for what the image looks like instead of what the image contributes to the page.
+The real production decision is whether an image is decorative, informative, or functional, because linked logos and icon buttons should describe the destination or action, not the pixels.

 The Core Idea